Chicago Railroad Fair: Rolling stock displays

 The Pioneer was used in the pageant, and is now preserved at the Chicago History Museum.

 Illinois Central Railroad No. 201, built in 1880 by the Rogers Locomotive and Machine Works, was used in the pageant.
 This locomotive is now preserved at the Illinois Railway Museum, where this photo was taken.

 The highlight of the Chicago Railroad Fair was the "Wheels A-Rolling" pageant.
-This was a dramatic and musical presentation intended to showcase the development of transportation and the railroads across the country beginning with trails and waterways.
+This was a dramatic and musical presentation, written by Edward Hungerford, intended to showcase the development of transportation and the railroads across the country beginning with trails and waterways.
 The pageant included a recreation of the Golden Spike ceremony at Promontory, Utah, and various historic rolling stock and replicas of equipment in operation.

 Railroad equipment used in the pageant included:

 Original equipment

-Empire State Express locomotive 999 on display at the Museum of Science and Industry in Chicago.
+NYC&HR 999 on display at the Museum of Science and Industry in Chicago.